nicoaugereau/AlexaAWSLambdaJeedom/README.md

 ***Use for housemode***

 You need to install Virtual plugin.
-Create a virtual equipment with what you want (manual, day, night, alarm, guest...) and create 1 or more scenario for all modes.
+Create virtual commands with what you want (manual, day, night, alarm, guest...) and create 1 or more scenario for all modes.

 3 elements are important to give to Alexa:
 - the request to Freebox Devialet